A rainy day, time to post the past month’s pictures. (I’ll come back later and write some captions.)

 On one of the “mountains” in the alpine bed, Primula hirsuta, P. x forsteri, P. latifolia, and P. marginata ‘Herb Dickson. ‘

-On the same mountain, and from the same pot, identical in bud and presumed to be pieces of the same plant, what appear to be a P marginata x latifolia and, behind it, a small-flowered P marginata (or I don’t know what).
+On the same mountain, and planted out of the same nursery pot, identical in bud and at first presumed to be pieces of the same plant, what have turned out to be two distinct Primula marginatas.

 A new plant grown from seed out of the P. hirsuta above.
 A hybrid, obviously.
 It will be interesting to see what it grows into.